holoviz/panel/doc/tutorials/basic/align.md

 ).servable()
 ```

-Let's align each of the two *cards* in the center of their respective *vertical halves*.

-There can be many solutions, but the solution should look like this:
+Your task is to align each card in the center of its respective vertical half.
+There are multiple solutions, but your solution should resemble the image below:

 ![Align Cards Solution](../../_static/images/align-cards-solution.png)